The Doomsday Conspiracy: Synopsis

-In a conversation with the last witness, he mentions to Robert an additional one, a woman whom he hadn't seen in the bus.
+In a conversation with the last witness, he mentions to Robert an additional one, a woman whom he had not seen in the bus.
 When Robert tries to contact the other bus passengers to corroborate this information, he finds out that all of them are dead.
 He deduces that this is an international effort since they died in different countries, and he also concludes that the final step of the operation would be his own death to eliminate all knowledge about the alien ship.
 He then goes into hiding right as Janus sends an instruction to kill him.

 Robert goes for help to Li, one of his friends who lives in Paris.
 Li explains to him about Operation Doomsday, revealing that aliens have been in communication with the governments of Earth for a while, demanding a stop of industrial pollution to save the Earth's environment, before revealing that he is a member of the operation and shooting Robert.
 Robert wins the fight and kills him, but he is badly wounded and realizes that he will eventually be killed unless he negotiates.

-The mysterious last witness is revealed to be an alien that survived the crash of the spaceship and disguised herself as a woman.
+The mysterious last witness is revealed to be an alien who survived the crash of the spaceship and disguised herself as a woman.
 She contacts Robert through a piece of the spaceship that he got from one of the witnesses, and they arrange to meet back in Switzerland where the ship crashed.
-Robert also calls NSA and asks to meet Janus there.
+Robert also calls the NSA and asks to meet Janus there.
 In the final confrontation, Janus is revealed to be Admiral Whittaker, Robert's mentor.
-He also confesses that he sabotaged Robert's marriage to keep him at ONI, and eventually decided to have him killed for not being committed enough to his job.
-Monte Banks is revealed to be part of the Doomsday conspiracy, as he owns many industries that would lose money if they weren't able to pollute.
+He also confesses that he sabotaged Robert's marriage to keep him at the ONI, and eventually decided to have him killed for not being committed enough to his job.
+Monte Banks is revealed to be part of the Doomsday conspiracy, as he owns many industries that would lose money if they were not able to pollute.
 Both are abducted by the aliens, who task Robert with the mission of spreading environmental awareness on Earth.